 DR. JEFFREY M. NASH has been a director of ViaSat since 1987.
 Since 1994, he has been President of Digital Perceptions Inc., a consulting and software development firm serving the defense, communications, general aviation and commercial computer industries.
 From August 1995 to December 1997, he was President, Chief Executive Officer and a director of TransTech Information Management Systems, Inc., a privately-held company which produced software and mobile systems for the towing and recovery industry.
-From 1989 to 1994, he served as Chief Executive Officer and President of Visqus Corporation as well as Conner Technology, Inc., both subsidiaries of Conner Peripherals, Inc. Dr. Nash is currently a director of REMEC, Inc., a publicly-held company which manufactures microwave multi-function modules, Tiernan Communications, Inc., a privately-held company manufacturing fiber channel networking products for high-end storage area networks, StoragePoint.com, a privately-held defense and ORINCON Technology Inc., a privately-held defense and commercial technical services and software company.
+From 1989 to 1994, he served as Chief Executive Officer and President of Visqus Corporation as well as Conner Technology, Inc., both subsidiaries of Conner Peripherals, Inc. Dr. Nash is currently a director of REMEC, Inc., a publicly-held company which manufactures microwave multi-function modules, Tiernan Communications, Inc., a privately-held company manufacturing fiber channel networking products for high-end storage area networks, StoragePoint.com, a privately-held online storage company, and ORINCON Technology Inc., a privately-held defense and commercial technical services and software company.
+He also serves as a director and Chairman of the Board for Esscor, Inc., a privately-held electrical utility power plant simulator company.

 WILLIAM A. OWENS has been a director of ViaSat since August 1998.
 Mr. Owens has been Co-Chief Executive Officer and Vice Chairman of Teledesic LLC, a publicly-held telecommunications company, and Chairman and Chief Executive Officer of affiliated Teledesic Holdings Ltd. since August 1998.
 Mr. Owens was President, Chief Operating Officer and Vice Chairman of Science Applications International Corporation (SAIC), a privately-held firm, from March 1996 to August 1998.
 From February 1994 to February 1996, Mr. Owens was Vice Chairman of the Joint Chiefs of Staff, and the nation's second-ranking military officer.
 Mr. Owens has also served as Deputy Chief of Naval Operations for Resources, Warfare Requirements and Assessments, Commander of the U.S. Sixth Fleet and Senior Military Assistant to the Secretary of Defense.
 Mr. Owens holds a B.S. degree in Mathematics from the U.S. Naval Academy, B.A. and M.A. degrees in politics, philosophy and economics from Oxford University, and a M.S. degree in Management from George Washington University.
-PRINCIPAL STOCKHOLDERS